scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 To illustrate how the path lookup works, two path-lookup examples are shown in sequence diagrams.
 The network topology of the examples is represented in {{figure-41}} below, where in both the source endpoint is in AS A.

 {{figure-42}} shows the sequence diagram for the path lookup process in case the destination is in AS D, whereas {{figure-43}} shows the path lookup sequence diagram if the destination is in AS G. ASes B and C are core ASes in the source ISD, while E and F are core ASes in a remote ISD.
-Core AS B is a provider of the local AS, but AS C is not - i.e. there is no up-segment from A to C. "CS" stands for Control Service.
+Core AS B is a provider of the local AS, but AS C is not - i.e., there is no up-segment from A to C. "CS" stands for Control Service.

 ~~~aasvg
 +----------------------------+     +----------------------------+